borntofrappe/game-development/01 Flappy Bird/Flappy Bird 4/README.md

 Here we add an attribute, `key_pressed`, and initialize its value to an empty table.

-To map user input, we then include the key being pressed in the table, with a boolean describing how the key is indeed being pressed.
+To map user input, we then include the key being pressed in the table with a boolean describing how the key is indeed being pressed.

 ```lua
 function love.keypressed(key)